 (See also Overview of Pleural and Mediastinal Disorders Overview of Pleural and Mediastinal Disorders The pleura is a thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall.
 The layer that covers the lungs lies in close contact with the layer... read more .)

 The mediastinum (chest cavity) refers to an area that is bordered by the breastbone (sternum) in front, the spinal column in back, the neck on top, and the diaphragm below.
 It contains the heart, the thymus gland, some lymph nodes, and parts of the windpipe (trachea), esophagus, aorta, thyroid gland, and parathyroid glands.
 It does not include the lungs.

-Doctors classify masses according to which part of the mediastinum they develop in: the front (anterior), middle, or back (posterior—see Overview of Pleural and Mediastinal Disorders).
+Doctors classify masses according to which part of the mediastinum they develop in: the front (anterior), middle, or back (posterior—see figure ).
 The area in which the mass develops may provide a clue to the cause.

 Mediastinal masses may be

 Cancerous masses include lymphomas (both Hodgkin and non-Hodgkin).